VladGKulikov/MSAI-SD-HW/README.md

 # MSAI-SD-HW
-For HW Software Development course on the Master program Modern state of artificial intelligence
+For HW Software Development course on the MSAI Master program